junaid7535/testing/README.md

 * Automate critical e-commerce workflows.
 * Automate UI scenarios using Selenium WebDriver.
 * Automate REST APIs using Rest Assured.
 * Use TestNG for test execution and assertions.
-* Build a maintainable Page Object Model framework.
-* Implement reusable utilities and configuration management.
-* Support multiple environments.
-* Implement data-driven testing.
 * Generate test execution reports.
 * Integrate the framework with Git and Jenkins.
 * Execute UI and API tests through CI/CD.
-* Demonstrate UI + API + database validation where applicable.

 ---

 # 🛠️ Technology Stack